Start

 • Study Programme

+The study programme lasts for two years and is open to everyone who wishes to deepen their contemplative approach to life through a combination of study and practice.
 The Academy year is composed of three eight-week terms.
-Classes, seminars and meetings with tutors are usually online.
-Three study and practice weeks at Bonnevaux will be part of the annual programme at the beginning and end of the year and all students and faculty are encouraged to participate in person.
+Classes, seminars and meetings with guides are usually online.
+Three residental study and practice weeks together will be part of the annual programme at the beginning and end of the year and all students and faculty are encouraged to participate in person.

 • The Academy and Bonnevaux

-Students will be encouraged and supported by their tutor to develop a personal project that expresses their own way of integrating what they are learning and how they are growing with how they are living and serving others.
+Students will be encouraged and supported by their guide to develop a personal project that expresses their own way of integrating what they are learning and how they are growing with how they are living and serving others.

 The aim of our study-practice approach is to cultivate a fuller contemplative life in each student.
 This is a gift seen as a way to heal the wounds of division in the world of the student and in the world at large.
 The students in the program are helped to develop this sense of ‘growth for others’ in their sense of vocation and service by coming to the fullness of their humanity and by deepening their consciousness of God’s indwelling spirit.